apache/cloudberry-site/docs/sys-utilities/pg-filedump.md

 ## Compile and install filedump

-Before compiling filedump, you need to have a Cloudberry Database cluster installed with version 1.0.0 or later.
+Before compiling filedump, you need to have a Apache Cloudberry cluster installed with version 1.0.0 or later.
 The following are the typical steps for compilation:

 1. Ensure the CloudberryDB package can be found: